 - Cut the cable: $60 per month

 These tips could save you $630 every month!
-That adds up to more than $11,000 over the course of 18 months.
-You can always get creative and find even more ways to save!
+That adds up to more than $15,000 over the course of 24 months.
+Now get creative and think up even more ways you save!

 - Exercise regularly?
 Walk neighborhood dogs after work or referee sports leagues on the weekend.
 Get healthy and bring in some dough?
 That’s a win!

 So, is it worth it?
-Say you work 16 hours per week making $10 per hour.
-That’s an extra $120 per week after taxes.
-Keep that up and you’ll have more than $9,000 to add to your down payment savings in 18 months.
+Say you add in 16 hours a week making $10 an hour.
+That’s an extra $120 per week after taxes!
+Keep that up and you’ll have more than $12,400 for your down payment savings in 24 months.

-- Have stuff you can sell?
+- Do you have a lot of extra stuff collecting dust around your house?
+Sell.
+It.
+All.
 Take advantage of online sites or even an old-fashioned garage sale to bring in some extra dough.
 Scoring $500 from a Saturday morning garage sale?
 That’s a win in our book.

 When you’ve worked so hard to save up a big down payment, the last thing you want to do is make a bad financial investment.
-That’s why it’s so important to work with an experienced real estate pro who has your best interest at heart.
+That’s why picking an experienced real estate pro—who has your best interest at heart—is key.

 "I was looking for a reputable real estate agent to work with my son—a first-time home buyer who lives out of town.
 From start to finish, your ELP made sure his interests were well represented.
 She contacted and met with contractors to secure bids and even negotiated a new roof."